BytePhoenixCoding/BlockchainTokenSniper/README.md

 The mini audit feature can’t be 100% accurate but aims to filter out the majority of scams / hacks and reduce the chance of losing your money.
 If a programmer creates token code in a unique way, they may be able to bypass detection although this is generally quite rare, as the majority of tokens are forks of big projects with very little of the code having been changed e.g., Safemoon.

-Things to do / improve / bug fixes:
+Things to do / improve / bug fixes / thoughts:

 - Clarify installation of web3 as alot of users had issues with it
 - Improve honeypot detection (at the moment it is very simple and some tokens are rewriting their code to bypass the bot's detection)